vvvote/vvvote/doc/install.md

 "backend/config/voting-keys/TallyServer2.publickey.pem" to server 1 into the same directory.
 These key files are public - you can email them unencrypted.

+## Privacy Statements
+Replace the dummy privacy statements in the config folder with correct ones from your organisation.
+It is localised - so you can add statements in the languages you need, the webclient will automatically show the one that matches the selected language.
+If no matching language file is found, the en_US variant will be shown.
+The localisation code must match the code used in getclient.php and in the vvvote\backend\webclient-sources\i18n.
+The .txt files must be utf8-encoded.

 Configure the webclient
 =======================